wdk-docs/npm-docs/source/packages-and-modules/verifying-the-pgp-signature-for-a-package-from-the-npm-public-registry.rst

 Verifying npm signatures for the public registry
 -------------------------------------------------------

-Note: The following steps use version 1.4.3 of the light-cycle package as an example.
+.. note:: The following steps use version 1.4.3 of the light-cycle package as an example.
 On the command line, fetch the signature for the package version you want and save it in a file:
   $ http GET https://registry.npmjs.org/light-cycle | json "versions['1.4.3'].dist.npm-signature" > sig-to-check
 Get the integrity field for that version (example below includes response):